How you make a claim for Universal Credit

 The Universal Credit Personal Planner will tell you what you need to do to prepare for claiming Universal Credit.

-If you need help with your claim, you can contact Universal Credit through your Universal Credit online account, speak to your Work Coach in your local Jobs & Benefits office or phone the Universal Credit Service Centre.
+If you need help with your claim, or cannot provide any of the information requested, you can contact Universal Credit through your Universal Credit online account, speak to a member of the team in your local Jobs & Benefits office or phone the Universal Credit Service Centre.

 Information videos can help explain the key stages in claiming Universal Credit.